Deutsche Oper Berlin Has One of the Largest Opera Repertoires in the World:

 Today, the Deutsche Oper Berlin has one of the largest repertoires of any opera house in the world and it is also home to the Berlin State Ballet.
 It attracts world-class artists performing grand repertoires of Strauss, Wagner, Verdi, Puccini and others.

-The box office of the Deutsche Oper Berlin on Bismarckstraße is barrier-free for wheelchair users.
+The box office of the Oper Berlin on Bismarckstraße is barrier-free for wheelchair users.
 There are four disable-parking spaces near the main entrance at the corner of Bismarckstraße and Richard-Wagner-Straße.
 There are lifts to transport wheelchair-bound visitors to the desired hall and foyer levels.

 Deutsche Oper Berlin